 What are Oregon Tech's Admission Standards?

 Admission to Oregon Tech is based on your unweighted college-preparatory GPA.
-When you apply, we’ll recalculate your college-prep GPA based on 15 core courses (outlined below), including a required fourth year of math that uses Algebra II as a prerequisite.
+When you apply, we’ll recalculate your college-prep GPA based on the 14 core courses outlined below.
 SAT and ACT scores are optional—you can choose to submit to enhance your application, but they are by no means required.
+SAT and ACT scores that are submitted will never penalize an applicant, but in some instances may improve chances of admission or presidential scholarship consideration.

 What GPA should I have for Admission to Oregon Tech?

-- You will be offered admission if you have a 3.0 or higher unweighted core GPA based on a 4.0 scale calculated using the 15 core courses (No deficiencies*)
+• You will be offered admission if you have a 3.0 or higher GPA based on a 4.0 scale and calculated using only the core courses with no deficiencies*

-- You will be considered for admission if you have a 2.5 or higher unweighted core GPA based on a 4.0 scale calculated using the 15 core courses (No more than one deficiency in any two core classes)
+• You will be considered for admission if you have a 2.5 or higher GPA based on a 4.0 scale and calculated using only the core courses with no more than two deficiencies.
+Deficiencies in both math and science will result in an automatic deny.

 Do I need to submit test scores?